wbroem/gfcat/README.md

 * The contents of this repository might change dramatically without notice.

 ---

-### If you use the contents of this repository in your work, cite it with the Zenodo identifier:
+Several publications on this work are in preparation.
+Prior to that, **if you use the contents of this repository in your work, cite it with the Zenodo identifier**:
-**TO BE CREATED**
+`TO BE CREATED`

-#### Please also cite the gPhoton project on which this work is based:
+***Please also cite the gPhoton project on which this work is based**:
 `Million, Chase, Scott W. Fleming, Bernie Shiao, Mark Seibert, Parke Loyd, Michael Tucker, Myron Smith, Randy Thompson, and Richard L. White. "gPhoton: The GALEX Photon Data Archive."
 The Astrophysical Journal 833, no. 2 (2016): 292.`

 ---